Registrations Closing Soon for DevOps Certification Training by CloudxLab | Registrations Closing inEnroll Now

 For the purpose of reading the data formatted in AVRO format, we will be using spark-avro databricks package.
 Which can be specified using --packages on spark-shell or inside built.sbt for spark-submit.

-Let's start a spark2 shell with the spark-avro package.
+To start a spark2 shell with the spark-avro package, go to console and use the following command:

 Next, we create the avro format using spark.read.format method and then load the AVRO data with this format object which would create the data frame.
 In the example, df is the dataframe.